MTR: Fares and tickets

 Prior to May 2009, MTR did not provide concessionary fares for the disabled.
 Legislators such as social welfare constituency legislator Fernando Cheung Chiu-hung and those from Hong Kong's Association for Democracy and People's Livelihood had for years demanded that such concessions be put in place.
 In May 2009, MTR eventually agreed to offer the disabled concessionary fares with HK$2 million sponsorship from Transport and Housing Bureau and under the condition that Legislative Council amends the Disability Discrimination Ordinance.

 Single journey tickets can be purchased at vending machines while tourist passes, Octopus cards and other special tickets must be purchased at the ticket counter.
 Credit cards are only accepted to purchase Airport Express tickets and tourist Octopus cards from automatic vending machines located within Hong Kong airport.

 First Class fares are available exclusively on the East Rail line and can be purchased for an additional premium, equivalent to the standard class fare for the same journey.
 First class cabins have guaranteed seating and have considerably fewer passengers than standard class.
 Passengers can validate their First Class fare on designated First Class scanners with their Octopus card prior to entering the cabin.
 First Class single journey tickets may also be purchased within the stations.

 There are also frequent-user passes, such as the MTR City Saver, which is valid at 67 stations and can be used for 40 trips over 40 days, and the Tuen Mun-Nam Cheong day pass, which is valid for unlimited travel for one day on a portion of the Tuen Ma line.

-Starting 24 August 2024, passengers can use Visa, Mastercard or UnionPay contactless credit/debit cards to pay MTR fares.
+Starting 24 August 2024, passengers can use Visa, Mastercard credit/debit card and China UnionPay credit card to pay MTR fares.
 China T-Union cards were added in March 2025.
 This option is only available at light blue fare gates, and the Airport Express will not support these payments until 2026.